robvalero/ursa-grande-records-website/README.md

-Ursa Grande records is a crypto Art and Music label, Exploring solutions throughout techonoly!
+Ursa Grande records is a crypto Art and Music label, Exploring solutions throughout technology!